lucacasonato/workerkit/README.md

 # workerkit

 A library to make writing Cloudflare Workers way nicer.
-An express style router is included
+It implements routing and a nice Workers KV API for you.
+With this library you have to write considerably less boilerplate than a standard Cloudflare Worker.

 ## installation